mpact-vzw/GoalioRememberMe/README.md

 Introduction
 ------------

-GoalioRememberMe is an extension module for ZfcUser that provides functionality to stay logged in on subsequent visits to the site.
+GoalioRememberMe is an extension module for LmcUser that provides functionality to stay logged in on subsequent visits to the site.

 Information